Director of B.A. in English Teaching

 Co-Director, Boise State Writing Project

-Amber Warrington is a former high school English language arts teacher who now teaches both undergraduate and graduate courses in English education.
+Amber Warrington is a former high school English Language Arts teacher who now teaches in and directs the English Teaching program at Boise State.
 She also serves as Co-Director of the Boise State Writing Project.
-Her current research explores how secondary English language arts teachers designed and implemented an anti-deficit approach to writing assessment.

 - M.A., English, The University of Texas at San Antonio

 - B.A., English, The University of Texas at Austin